Course Offerings - Design technology

 Criterion D: Evaluating

-Robotics and Software Development allows students with a passion for these areas to immerse themselves in a course that dives deeper than a traditional design unit.
+Game and App Development allows students with a passion for these areas to immerse themselves in a course that dives deeper than a traditional design unit.

 The course is structured in a way that offers students the opportunity to direct their own learning.
-They can decide to spend an equal amount of time on robotics and coding or really specialize in one of the two disciplines.
 This is made possible by numerous mini-projects that permeate the course, providing students with opportunities for summative assessment at a pace that suits their needs.

-The software development section of the course will see students assume the role of game developers.
-Students will use the GameMaker Studio integrated development environment to design, code and test their own games, using a combination of pre-existing assets and their own unique creations.
-Students will also be able to tap into skills from other subject areas, such as Mathematics, Art and Music, as they create realistic physics, sprites and tiles sets, and sound effects and backing scores.
+Students assume the role of game developers and will use the GameMaker Studio integrated development environment to design, code and test their own games, using a combination of pre-existing assets and their own unique creations.
+Students will also be able to tap into skills from other subject areas, such as Mathematics, Art, and Music, as they create realistic physics, sprites, and tile sets, as well as sound effects and backing scores.

 Assessment